 Leave No Trace!

-And last but not least, before heading out into the wilderness, you simply MUST learn the outdoor etiquette be respectful to the environment.
-So, head to American Hiking Society to check out the appropriate hiking etiquette and learn how to protect the outdoors and enjoy it responsibly by checking out Leave No Trace Center for Outdoor Ethics.
+And last but not least, before heading out into the wilderness, you simply MUST learn the outdoor etiquette and be respectful to the environment.
+You can head to American Hiking Society to learn more.
+Additionally, I would recommend checking out Leave No Trace Center for Outdoor Ethics.